-Actually, scratch that: The voting process that determines which films and actors become Oscar nominees is a long and complicated undertaking that involves more than 6000 voting members and hundreds of eligible films, actors, actresses, directors, cinematographers, editors, composers, and more.
-To even be eligible for a nomination—let alone win that coveted gold statue—involves a strict procedure governed by specific guidelines, all tied to the illustrious history of the Academy itself.
+The voting process that determines which films and filmmakers become Oscar nominees is a long and complicated undertaking that involves more than 6000 voting members and hundreds of eligible films, actors, actresses, directors, cinematographers, editors, composers, and more.
+To even be eligible for a nomination—let alone win that coveted gold statuette—involves a strict procedure governed by specific guidelines, all tied to the illustrious history of the Academy itself.
 Here’s a little bit of insight into just how the nominations work, and how they’re chosen.

 Becoming a Part of the Club